 The Board supported a more open and transparent budgeting process for the 2017/2018 school year.
-With an increase in student enrolment for 2017/2018, the District was in a stronger financial position, and able to make funding decisions that expanded the services.
+With an increase in student enrolment for 2017/2018, the School District was in a stronger financial position, and able to make funding decisions that expanded the services.
 The budget process will continue to evolve.
-In addition, the board approved a policy for managing reserves and contingency accounts.
-In late 2018, with the decline in enrolment, a review is necessary to ensure MPSD remains on solid ground financially.
+In addition, the Board approved a policy for managing reserves and contingency accounts.
+In late 2018, with the decline in enrolment and a substantial increase in substitute employee costs, a review is necessary to ensure that the School District remains on solid ground financially.